paquettm/420-302-VA_A23/LAB_Python_and MQTT.md

 2- Modify the subscriber program to output the random number to the led lights as in the previous lab.

 Hint: you may have to convert datatypes with the int() function to get this program working.

+**Challenge 2**

+Get the above subscriber program to function without the publisher program.
+Instead, replace this publisher by manual publish commands at the command prompt.
+Explain how the process works, step by step, from the message publish all the way to the LEDs lighting up.